3.9 | 54 Votes

 Portable Draughts Notation File

-A PDN file is a game data file that stores a recorded draughts game (known as "checkers" in America) in the Portable Draughts Notation (PDN) standard.
+A PDN file may also be a game data file that stores a recorded draughts game (known as "checkers" in America) in the Portable Draughts Notation (PDN) standard.
 It stores plain text information, which includes each move made by the players and game metadata, such as when the game was played and who played it.

 Draughts is a two-player board game that involves diagonal moves and jumping over opposing pieces.
 Internationally, the game is called draughts and is typically played on a 10x10 board.
 In America, draughts is more commonly referred to as checkers and played on an 8x8 board.